marchah/CoinOps-LEDBlinky-Integration/README.md

 ## Usage

 - Start: double click on `plugins/ledblinky-integration/StartLEDBlinky.bat`
-- Exit: double click on `plugins/ledblinky-integration/ExitLEDBlinky.bat` (you can also exit it on the "minify" [idk the real name] taskbar)
+- Stop: double click on `plugins/ledblinky-integration/StopLEDBlinky.bat` (you can also exit it on the "minify" [idk the real name] taskbar)

 ## Options